 If you experience difficulties with your course because of a disability then you should discuss this with your college tutors.
 Some colleges have a specific member of staff who assists students with welfare difficulties.
+Alternatively, contact the Deputy Administrator (Academic), Ms Philippa Moss, who is the Disability Contact for undergraduates within the Department and is well-placed to help ensure your requirements for support on the course are met.

-22.3 The University's Complaints and Appeals Procedures
+23.3 The University's Complaints and Appeals Procedures

 The University has procedures for students should they believe a formal complaint or appeal is required.
-The details below outline the procedures for this within the Department of Materials.
-Before embarking on any formal procedure, you are advised to approach a relevant senior figure with your doubts and discuss it informally as soon as you think there is a problem.
+The details (in Appendix A) outline the procedures for this within the Department of Materials.
+Before embarking on any formal procedure, you are advised to approach a relevant senior figure with your concern and discuss it informally as soon as you think there is a problem.